Meaghan Sargeant

 Meaghan Sargeant (born 16 March 1994) is an English former footballer who played as a defender for Notts County, Birmingham City, Bristol City and Aston Villa.

 Club career

 Sargeant progressed through Sheffield United's Centre of Excellence, before joining Arsenal Ladies' Academy.
 In January 2012, Sargeant signed for Lincoln Ladies.

 In March 2014, Sargeant joined Birmingham City.
 In February 2016, she signed a new contract with Birmingham City.

-On 28 May 2019, Sargeant became the first summer signing for Bristol City.
-She joined the club alongside Charlie Wellings.
+In May 2019, despite rumours linking her with Arsenal, Sargeant became the first summer signing for Bristol City, joining the club on a two-year deal alongside Charlie Wellings.
+During her second season with the club, she made only three appearances due to injury.

-On 3 July 2021, Sargeant signed for Aston Villa on a 2-year contract.
+On 3 July 2021, Sargeant signed for Aston Villa on a two-year contract.
 She was their fifth signing of the summer.
+After making 13 appearances in her first season with the club, she suffered from a recurring back injury throughout the 2022/23 season.

-On 20 June 2023, Sargeant announced that she would retire as a player at the age of 29, due to a recurring back injury.
-She would continue her career at Aston Villa in a non-playing role.
+On 20 June 2023, Sargeant announced that she would retire as a player at the age of 29, due to her injury, but would continue her career at Aston Villa in a non-playing role.